alimaazakhter/User-Defined-Functions-and-Modules--in-Python/README.md

 # User-Defined-Functions-in-Python
-Welcome to this Repository , You can find all the User Defined functions, Examples ( Basic logical codes) in this Repo
+Welcome to this Repository , You can find all the User Defined functions, Examples ( Basic logical codes) in this Repo.